Rookiestyle/EarlyUpdateCheck/readme.md

 The upper part defines whether the update check shall start even before a database is opened.
 In this  case, the update check is triggered as early as possible.
-As the update check runs in a separate thread, it is stll possible that you opened a database while the update check is still running.
+As the update check runs in a separate thread, it is still possible that you opened a database while the update check is still running.

 To avoid this, check *Update check in foregound*.
 KeePass will then wait for the update check to be finished.
 In case of network issues you may have this update check continue in background.\